 may sleep up to 18 or 19 hours a day, waking up often (day and night) to breastfeed

 or take a bottle.
-Breastfed babies usually wake to eat every 1 to 3 hours, while formula-fed
+Breastfed babies usually wake to eat every 1–3 hours, while

-babies may sleep longer, waking every 2 to 4 hours to eat (formula takes longer to
+formula-fed babies may sleep longer, waking every 2–4 hours to eat (formula

-digest so babies feel fuller longer).
-Newborns should not sleep more than 4 hours
+takes longer to digest so babies feel fuller longer).
+Newborns should not sleep more

-between feedings until they have good weight gain, usually within the first few weeks.
+than 4 hours between feedings until they have good weight gain, usually within the

 Developing.
 In the first month, babies should: